 Language spoke aboardEnglish

 Boat descriptionNymph was built in Scotland in 1963 by McGruer Yacht Builders.
 She came to the Puget Sound region on her own bottom in 1980, via the Atlantic, the Canal and Hawaii.
 After a 15-year project to refit and restore her, Nymph is now in excellent condition both aesthetically and structurally.
 She is strong, beautiful, and able.
 Nymph is a traditionally built wood boat, that feels good to voyage in.
 Nymph is completely equipped for comfortable and safe sailing and has cruised several thousand miles (>5k) in the Salish Sea region. .
-More boat details at: http://jackschooley.com/NYMPH/ .
+More boat details at: http://jackschooley.com/NYMPH/ (at the bottom of page 1 on NYMPH's website, you"ll see my email address.
+Send me a note!) .

 This URL has automatically been copied to your clipboard.